matejstastny/dotfiles/README.md

 ## [oh-my-posh](https://ohmyposh.dev/)

 The prompt theme engine I use.
-There are a lot of themes downloaded from their website in this repo, that can be found under [here](./.poshthemes/) You can preview those themes on their [website](https://ohmyposh.dev/docs/themes).
+There are a lot of themes downloaded from their website in this repo, that can be found under [`.poshthemes/`](./.poshthemes/) You can preview those themes on their [website](https://ohmyposh.dev/docs/themes).
 All new themes should be placed in the `.poshthemes` directory, because Stow will create a link to this directory in the `$HOME` directory.
 This link is then used in the `.zshrc`.
-I am currently using the [**Zash**](https://ohmyposh.dev/docs/themes#zash) theme.
-You can install oh-my-posh by running:
+I am currently using the [**Zash**](https://ohmyposh.dev/docs/themes#zash) theme. (screenshot attached below, following screenshot of terminals might not be using this theme, as I switch often) You can install oh-my-posh by running:

 ```shell
 brew install jandedobbeleer/oh-my-posh/oh-my-posh